Calculate#

 ndarray

-diatomic.calculate.label_states(mol, eigstates, labels, index_repeats=False)#
+diatomic.calculate.label_states(mol, eigstates, labels, index_repeats=False, basis_idx=None, warn_mixed=True, min_weight=0.9)#

 Labels the eigenstates of a molecule with quantum numbers corresponding to specified labels.
 The returned numbers will only be good if the state is well-represented in the desired basis.